openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **
         [Everyday Linux
-          How2s: KDE SC 4.6 RC1 â€“ Another Look](http://everydaylht.com/2011/01/01/kde-sc-4-6-rc1-another-look/)
+          How2s: KDE SC 4.6 RC1 – Another Look](http://everydaylht.com/2011/01/01/kde-sc-4-6-rc1-another-look/)
       **

 A few weeks ago, I put up a [post](http://everydaylht.com/2010/11/26/kde-4-6-beta-1-a-first-look/) about
         the first beta release of [KDE
           SC 4.6](http://kde.org/announcements/announce-4.6-rc1.php).
-Unfortunately, due to a number of bugs, Iâ€™ve had to revert back to 4.5 on a couple of machines.
+Unfortunately, due to a number of bugs, I’ve had to revert back to 4.5 on a couple of machines.
 One because there seemed to be a regression in graphics performance on the Intel based chipset I had on one machine.
 The other, because I decided to move from openSuse back to Kubuntu, which I might say was a pleasant surprise in terms of polish and stability.
-Anyway, back to the story at hand â€¦ Having now installed KDE SC 4.6 RC1 on my main desktop machine, running Kubuntu, it seems to be playing quite nicely.
+Anyway, back to the story at hand … Having now installed KDE SC 4.6 RC1 on my main desktop machine, running Kubuntu, it seems to be playing quite nicely.
 Here are my impressions of this latest pre-release of KDE SC 4.6.